wentasah/novaboot/README.md

 - --uboot\[=_prompt_\]

-    Interact with uBoot bootloader to boot the thing described in the novaboot script. _prompt_ specifies the U-Boot's prompt (default is "=> ", other common prompts are "U-Boot> " or "U-Boot# ").
+    Interact with U-Boot bootloader to boot the thing described in the novaboot script. _prompt_ specifies the U-Boot's prompt (default is "=> ", other common prompts are "U-Boot> " or "U-Boot# ").
     Implementation of this option is currently tied to a particular board